Zwork101/tf2_trade_bot/README.md

 # the TF2 trade bot!

+**Note:** This bot is not in active development.
+There are many known issues with this bot, that will **never** get fixed.
+A new bot is in the works - please [join the discord](https://discord.gg/w2hNAy3) for updates.

 This is a steam trade bot that trades TF2 items, automatically!
 Easy to setup, for non-developers!

 # Installation